loop

 keyword-dependent. `:modifier` can be one of:

-* `:while expression` - breaks from the loop if `expression` is
+* `:while expression` -- breaks from the current loop if

-* `:until expression` - breaks from the loop if `expression` is
+* `:until expression` -- breaks from the current loop if

-* `:let bindings` - defines bindings inside the loop as passed to
+* `:let bindings` -- defines bindings inside the current loop as

 next inner loop.